History de BUDAPEST

 2018-2022

-Parliamentary elections won by FIDESZ-KDNP, Viktor Orbán begins his third consecutive term.
-His ruling coalition once again has two-thirds in Parliament.
-At the end of 2018, Nikola Gruevski, a former North Macedonian prime minister sentenced to two years in prison in his country, was granted political asylum in Hungary.
-In the fall of 2019, to everyone's surprise, the municipal elections in Budapest bring an opposition candidate (left/environmentalist) to the mayor's office.
-A month later, the Central European University makes its move to Vienna, as the accreditation of its American degrees has not been renewed by the government of Viktor Orbán.
-In April 2022, for the first time since 2010, Viktor Orbán faced a united opposition at the ballot box that tried to steal his fourth consecutive election.
-Yet his party won the parliamentary elections by 54 per cent.
+Parliamentary elections won by Fidesz-KDNP, Viktor Orbán begins his third consecutive term in office.
+His ruling coalition once again has a two-thirds majority in Parliament.
+At the end of 2018, Nikola Gruevski, a former North Macedonian Prime Minister sentenced to two years' imprisonment in his country, is granted political asylum in Hungary.
+In autumn 2019, to everyone's surprise, the municipal elections in Budapest bring an opposition candidate (left-wing/ecologist) to the mayor's office.
+A month later, the Central European University moves to Vienna, as the accreditation of its American degrees has not been renewed by Viktor Orbán's government.
+In April 2022, for the first time since 2010, Viktor Orbán faced a united opposition at the ballot box in a bid to steal his fourth consecutive election.
+However, his party won the parliamentary elections by 54%.

 2023